DynamoDS/DynamoPrimer/11_Web_Experience/11-3_Send_to_Web.md

-##Send to Web
+##Send to Web (with Dynamo Studio)

-Publishing your files to the web is quick and easy.
+Publishing your files to the web is quick and easy with Dynamo Studio.
 However, you may want to spend some time selecting and labeling your inputs and making your file user-friendly.
+If you need to download Dynamo Studio, please visit the [Autodesk website](http://www.autodesk.com/products/dynamo-studio/overview) for more information.

 ###Exercise: Preparing to 'Send to Web'